News-Medical speaks to Robert Schmalzigaug from Evident, to explore the field of bioluminescence imaging and the applications of the LV200 microscope.

 About Robert Schmalzigaug

-Robert Schmalzigaug is a product manager at Olympus America Inc. and manages several product lines for the Scientific Equipment Group.
+Robert Schmalzigaug is a product manager at Evident Corporation and manages several product lines for the Scientific Equipment Group.

 He was previously a biomedical research scientist at Duke University and is highly experienced in cell biology and neurobiology applications.
 Robert developed animal models for post-traumatic stress disorder and learning and memory disabilities.